IAG’s new CEO reflects on market opportunity, client service, and what inspires him

 Tell us about one of your career highlights.

-We also become an alliance partner for Chevron’s project incubation team.
+We also become a partner for Chevron’s project incubation team.
 This partnership allowed us to prove our value and gave us incredible insight into what was happening with their capital program.
-Based upon our expertise and position in the market I very much believe IAG has the capability to have a similar partnerships with companies like Chevron.
+Based upon IAG's expertise and position in the market I very much believe we have the capability for similar partnerships with companies like Chevron.

 These accomplishments all had one thing in common: great client service.
 What does that mean and how can IAG deliver the best service to our clients?

 Client service is made up of three fundamental activities.
 The first is advocacy.
 When representing or working with a client we must become a de facto employee of their organization.
-We must understand our client’s needs, and advocate for their success within IAG, whether it’s more resources here, a better price there, or a longer commitment there.
+We must understand our client’s needs, and advocate for their success within IAG, whether it’s more resources, increased value, or a longer commitment.

 The second attribute is authenticity.
 We need to continually be authentic with our clients about what we can do and can’t do.
-The power of no is much more important than the power of yes.
-When we tell our clients, “No, we can’t perform that service for you” or, “No, that schedule can’t be achieved” it reinforces the credibility of a “yes”.
+The power of "No" is much more important than the power of "Yes."
+When we tell our clients, “No, we can’t perform that service for you” or, “No, your schedule can’t be achieved” it reinforces the credibility of a “Yes, we can.”